 But where and when did you lose your case?
-(Or, rather, when did you pick up the wrong one?)
 There are three possibilities: (1) when you were checking in at Washington National and you put it on the floor beside you while you lifted your clothing case onto the scales; (2) when you disembarked from United flight 1216 and lifted it down from the overhead rack; and (3) when you stopped for a slice of pizza and a soft drink at Camille's crowded café in Chicago airport, and shared a table with a woman to whom you hardly spoke.
 There were three chairs and you both placed your coats and hand luggage onto the third chair.

 You search the projector bag for identification of the owner, but there are no clues.
 (You realize that your computer has no identification on it, either.)
-You doubt that your computer was intentionally stolen, because from your knowledge of computer projectors you realize that the one you have would cost at least \$1000 more than your computer!

 Unfortunately, it isn't your computer that is missing, but a company computer you have on loan from H L Winman and Associates.
 It's a Nabuchi CD801, serial number 2106A711.
 There is a pad of lined paper in the projector case, and you pull it out to write an incident report to Vern Rogers, your branch manager.

 At your home airport you report the loss to Remick Airlines Customer Service Representative Ian Coulson, who takes down details and tells you he'll put a tracer on it for you.
-"But, really," he says, "hand luggage is hard to trace and it's hardly our responsibility.
-Now, if it had been checked luggage, I could have it here within 12 hours."
+"But, really," he says, "hand luggage is hard to trace but if it had been checked luggage, I could have it here within 12 hours."